1985 Volkswagen Jetta GLI sedan

 Scirocco S pages from the 1981 brochure

-Standard mechanical features on the $8,495 Scirocco (about $27,800 in today’s dollars) included front-wheel-drive, rack-and-pinion steering, power-assisted front disc/rear drum brakes, and 175/70SR13 steel-belted radial tires (a size still readily available) on 13-inch wheels.
+Standard mechanical features on the $8,495 Scirocco (about $32,000 in today’s dollars or almost exactly what a 2025 Golf GTI goes for) included front-wheel-drive, rack-and-pinion steering, power-assisted front disc/rear drum brakes, and 175/70SR13 steel-belted radial tires (a size still readily available) on 13-inch wheels.
 Inside, a tachometer, a trip odometer, and front bucket seats were standard.

 A new package for 1981 was the S, which included black trim, a red VW radiator badge and belt-line moulding, a larger front spoiler, light alloy wheels, and specially designed striped cloth sport seats.
 The S package was available in three of the eight standard Scirocco colors and cost $520.